jschiefer/legostyx/README.md

 ## Downloading the firmware
-To download the RCX firmware from Linux, you have to get a hold of the program `firmdl3`, which comes with the defunct BrickOs distribution, which is a multitasking operating system with development environment for use as an alternative to the standard LEGO(r) Mindstorms RCX firmware.
+To download the RCX firmware from Linux, you have to get a hold of the program `firmdl3`, which comes with the defunct BrickOS distribution, which is a multitasking operating system with development environment for use as an alternative to the standard LEGO(r) Mindstorms RCX firmware.
 As this software can be a little hard to find, I have included a Linux x86_64 binary of the `firmdl3` program in the `bin/` directory of this repo.
-If you don't trust this binary (and really, you shouldn't!), there is a clone of the original Sourceforge BrickOS source available [in Github](https://github.com/jschiefer/brickOS).
+If you don't trust this binary (and really, you shouldn't!), there is a clone of the original Sourceforge BrickOS source available [in Github](https://github.com/jschiefer/BrickOS).

-Note that building brickOS and the tools that go with it requires a cross-compiler for Hitachi H8 processor.
+Note that building BrickOS and the tools that go with it requires a cross-compiler for Hitachi H8 processor.
 Good resources on how to get this going are available [on the web](https://symbolicdomain.wordpress.com/2016/05/29/brickos/).